ximplementation/ximplementation/src/site/markdown/manual.md

 See the API documentation [Here](apidocs/org/ximplementation/Index.html) for more.

-`@Refered`

-This annotation indicate that the method has been identified by a name, and can be referenced by this name.

-See the API documentation [Here](apidocs/org/ximplementation/Refered.html) for more.

 ## Resolving and Instantiation
 The [ImplementationResolver](apidocs/org/ximplementation/support/ImplementationResolver.html) is the main class for resolving implementations, it resolving a given <i>implementee</i> and its <i>implementor</i>s, then creating an [Implementation](apidocs/org/ximplementation/support/Implementation.html) instance which contains the implementation info for that <i>implementee</i>.